 SALT LAKE CITY -- United States District Court Judge Clark Waddoups from the District of Utah has ordered, in favor of HealthyYOU Vending, a stipulated judgement and permanent injunction against its competitor Christopher Wyland, chief executive of Grow Healthy Vending.
 After a three-plus year effort to discover the source of false and slanderous posts on the Internet, HealthyYOU Vending said this week that its lawsuit has concluded successfully.

 In 2014, HealthyYOU Vending's parent, 1.800.VENDING, a business-opportunity firm had accused Irvine, CA-based Grow Franchise Group LLC and Wyland, one of its owners, of posting bogus statements about 1.800.VENDING and one of its owners, Jeff Marsh.
 HealthyYOU filed a lawsuit in federal court on Oct.
 3, 2014, seeking monetary and injunctive relief. | SEE STORY

-As part of its case and through a subpoena, 1 800 Vending discovered bogus Web postings originating from the Wyland's residential IP address.
-One 800 Vending and HealthyYou's 2014 lawsuit also named former vending aliases used by Wyland under which he conducted business.
+After further investigation including subpoenas and depositions, HealthyYOU discovered bogus Web postings originating from the Wyland's residential IP address.
+HealthyYOU's 2014 lawsuit also named former vending aliases used by Wyland under which he conducted business.

-Based in Kaysville, UT, 1 800 Vending was founded 18 years ago.
-It launched its healthy vending business in 2007.
+Based in Kaysville, UT, 1.800.VENDING was founded 18 years ago.
+It launched its healthy vending division in 2007.
 The company says it has sold almost 100,000 machines to more than 6,000 vending operators and customers.